guardian/facia-tool/README.md

 ```bash
 grunt test --no-single-run
 ```
-Starts `karma` in debug mode, you can connect your browser at [http://localhost:9876?debug.html](http://localhost:9876?debug.html)
+Runs the tests on the browserm, starts `karma` in debug mode.
+You can connect your browser at [http://localhost:9876?debug.html](http://localhost:9876?debug.html)

 You can run a single test going to [http://localhost:9876/debug.html?test=collections](http://localhost:9876/debug.html?test=collections), spec files are inside `facia-tool/test/public/spec`.